Today, I want to share something critical to survival…

 That’s what I call a sucker’s bet.

-Instead, seek shade, and get some rest during the hottest part of the day.
+Instead, seek shade and get some rest during the hottest part of the day.

-You’re going to need it since you’ll be strategically active in the evenings when the temperatures drop.
+You’ll need it since you’ll be strategically active in the evenings when the temperatures drop.

 ↓ No Food & Primitive Shelter in the Desert

-That’s when it’s time to travel, search for water, and food, and build a solar still.
+That’s when it’s time to travel, search for water and food, and build a solar still.

 Also, avoid sitting directly on the hot ground.